Instrumenting the Linux kernel with ftrace

 echo 1 | sudo tee /sys/kernel/tracing/tracing_on

-You should see the ticker events being emitted roughly every and the count argument incrementing every tick.
+You should see the ticker events being emitted roughly every second, with an

 # cat /sys/kernel/tracing/trace_pipe